LAFA: A Framework for Reproducible Longitudinal Assessment of Protein Function Annotation Models: Implementation

 The time window evaluation workflow is used to compute the performance of methods for a given time window.
 A time window is created between a new time point $t_1$ (when a new data release is available) and any previous time point.
 Figure~\ref{fig:workflow} displays the example time windows as arrows underneath the time points.
 The time window evaluation workflow collects a new ground truth (e.g., from Sep 2025 to Nov 2025), and evaluates predictions available at $t_0$ (e.g., Sep 2025) as described below.

 First, a common test set is created that contains protein sequences that remain unchanged during this time window.
 Second, a ground truth is constructed from experimentally validated annotations of proteins in the common test set that accumulated between $t_0$ and $t_1$.
 Third, predictions are evaluated with the CAFA-evaluator package using the obtained ground truth: the predictions (in the format of protein-term-score) are compared with the ground truth (in the format of protein-term) by treating the prediction task as a collection of binary predictions~\citep{piovesan2024cafa}.
+All protein-term pairs in the predictions and the ground truth are propagated to the GO aspect roots (molecular function, biological process, and cellular component) before evaluation.
+The rationale for propagating is to consider partially correct predictions (e.g., when a predicted GO term is more specific than the ground truth), allowing all levels of the GO predictions to be evaluated.
+Additionally, we also assign weights to different levels of GO terms in the graph to capture the specificity of the predictions.
 Precision, recall, and $F_1$ measures are computed for each threshold (with a threshold step size of $0.01$ over the score of predictions), and the $F_1$ score at the best threshold is reported as the overall performance metric (see the Supplementary Materials for more details on the evaluation metrics).
 Finally, completed evaluation results are assembled into release folders named $t_0$\_$t_1$, and a catalog file is updated to indicate the status of all ground truth time windows.
 Only time windows with status ``ready'' are copied to the official release folder.

 Specific instructions on running all LAFA's workflows can be found in the Supplementary Materials.